Sports Direct Accused Of Bugging Private MP Meeting

 The event echoes earlier news reports such as that of the New Zealand rugby team finding a hidden recording device in their hotel room during a match in Australia.

-As well as this, Harvard Law School students located a recording device that was taped under a table in the Caspersen Student Center back in April.
+As well as this, Harvard Law School students located a recording device that was taped under a table in the Caspersen Student Centre back in April.
 Students commented that the device had picked up a number of sensitive and personal conversations held between pupils.

 News reports also highlight an increased use of covert recording devices to monitor elderly friends and relatives in care home settings; by organisations looking to gather government intelligence; and by companies wanting to monitor employee activity, to name but a few.